jwashek/jwashek.github.io/README.md

 ## Source

-All quotes are attributed to their respective Saints and sources and pulled generally from [New Advent](https://www.newadvent.org/fathers/) and [CCEL](https://ccel.org/fathers).
+All quotes are attributed to their respective Saints.
+Sources and pulled generally from [CCEL](https://ccel.org/fathers).
 Other quotes have been pulled directly from public PDFs of Saint's works which are all linked as sources in the quotes themselves.

+## FAQs

+**Q:** Why are Psalms referred to as `[Psalm 109(110):1]`?
+**A:** The convention follows the following format: `[Psalm {Chapter in the Septuagint(LXX)}{(Chapter in the Masoretic Text)}:{verse(s)}]`.
+Note, if you use the Septuagint or the Latin Vulgate, this will be the first number.
+If you are using the Masoretic text (all Protestant versions of the Bible such as KJV, NKJV, ESV, NASB, etc. will use Masoretic).